Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * The memory accesses are random, since they depend on the word ID and therefore the content of each document.

-* The size of `profile_weights` array is 128 MB and has to be stored in DDR memory connected to the FPGA.
+* The size of the `profile_weights` array is 128 MB and has to be stored in DDR memory connected to the FPGA.
 Non-sequential accesses to DDR are big performance bottlenecks.
-Since accesses to the `profile_weights` array are random, implementing this function on the FPGA wouldn't provide much performance benefit, And since this function takes only about 11% of the total running time, we can keep this function on host CPU.
+Since accesses to the `profile_weights` array are random, implementing this function on the FPGA wouldn't provide much performance benefit, And since this function takes only about 11% of the total running time, we can keep this function on the host CPU.

 Based on this analysis, it is only beneficial to accelerate the "Compute Output Flags from Hash" section on the FPGA.
-The "Compute Document Score" section is best kept on the host CPU.
+Execution of the "Compute Document Score" section can be kept on the host CPU.

 ## Run the Application on the FPGA